China's first state visit to Switzerland since 1999 - SWI swissinfo.ch

 China's first state visit to Switzerland since 1999

 Next week, Xi Jinping will return to Switzerland for the first time since 1999.
-The last time he visited, Tibet's sympathizers unveiled "Free Tibet" banners in Bern.
+The last time he visited, Tibet's sympathisers unveiled "Free Tibet" banners in Bern.

-The Federal Council welcomes Chinese President Xi Jinping "as an expression of the increasingly close political and economic relations between Switzerland and China," the government said on Friday.
+The Swiss cabinet welcomes Chinese President Xi Jinping "as an expression of the increasingly close political and economic relations between Switzerland and China," the government said on Friday.
 Speeches, talks and a gala dinner are planned.

 The incident made the Chinese angry.
 The president declined to shake hands with the Swiss president, Ruth Dreifuss, and he made himself clear in a speech to parliament.
 "You've lost a good friend," he said fiercely.
 Since then, the relationship has improved significantly and culminated in the signing of a free trade agreement in 2014.